pastequo/podtato-head/delivery/flux/README.md

 1. Install `flux` CLI ([official instructions](https://toolkit.fluxcd.io/guides/installation/))
 1. Install Flux components and commit their configuration to a git repo with the `flux bootstrap ...` command.
-To do so, first [get a GitHub personal access token](https://github.com/settings/tokens) and set it as the value of environment variable `GITHUB_TOKEN`.
+To do so, first [get a GitHub personal access token](https://github.com/settings/tokens) that can create repositories (by checking all permissions under 'repo') and set it as the value of environment variable `GITHUB_TOKEN`.
 An example follows:

 ```bash